RedefiningReality/Proxmox-Remote-Management/README.md

 # Proxmox and pfSense Remote Management
 Manage users in bulk, create templates from virtual machines, clone environments (groups of virtual machines) for a set of users, revert environments, and destroy environments
-- The Python scripts in the [scripts](scripts/) folder interact with the Proxmox API and pfSense command line to perform these changes.
+- The Python scripts in the [scripts](scripts/) folder, run as commands, interact with the Proxmox API and pfSense command line to perform these changes.
 They all have comprehensive help text.
 - The PHP pages in the [web](web/) directory provide a web interface where, based on the **configurations you specify**, users can:
   - manage their access to Proxmox
   - start/stop/revert one instance of an environment you provide